aramis-lab/clinica/docs/Pipelines/MachineLearning_Classification.md

 sub-CLNC0005      CN
 ````

-- `OUTPUT_DIRECTORY`: the directory where outputs are saved
+- `OUTPUT_DIRECTORY`: the directory where outputs are saved.

 Pipeline options if you use region-based inputs: